byjg/php-serializer/docs/objectcopy.md

 # ObjectCopy class

-The `ObjectCopy` class is used to copy the contents from one object to another.
+The `ObjectCopy` class is a final utility class used to copy the contents from one object to another.

 The target object doesn't need to have the same properties as the source object, as you can apply transformations that allow you to match the source and target.